nishantdhongadi/ios-test/README.md

 1. Youtube
    - Comprehensive Search Feature
    - Easy account access
-   - Allows user to begin a livestream/upload a video within the app.
+   - Allows users to begin a livestream/upload a video within the app.
 3. Instagram
    - Ability to send posts/reels to Direct Messages
    - Stories Feature